-This is why it pays to know which ingredients work well on your skin type (read: soothing, calming), and which ingredients are best to avoid on sensitive skin (the ones that cause flare-ups, rashes, breakouts and any other kind of reaction).
+This is why it pays to know which ingredients are best for sensitive skin (read: soothing, calming), and which ingredients are best to avoid on sensitive skin (the ones that cause flare-ups, rashes, breakouts and any other kind of reaction).

 “When treating sensitive skin, it is important to soothe and strengthen the skin, making it less reactive and more able to cope with irritants,” said skin expert and founder of Skin Virtue Nina Gajic.

 Because we know you don’t have all day to decipher what’s on the back of your product packaging, we’ve picked a handful of ingredients to look out for – ones your sensitive skin will love.

 Sounds 10/10 science-y, but laminaria saccharina is basically brown algae that’s loaded with a bunch of good things for sensitive skin.
 It’s known for its anti-inflammatory, antimicrobial and antioxidant activities.
 It is a very good ingredient for sensitive skin.

 “Laminaria saccharina has soothing and decongestant properties on irritated and inflamed skin,” explains Gajic.